-During the period of the Air Pollution Control Program, 38 regional meetings on heavy pollution were organized, and consultations on regional heavy air pollution by experts were arranged.
+During the period of the Air Pollution Program, 38 regional meetings on heavy pollution were organized, and consultations on regional heavy air pollution by experts were arranged.
 A total of 1540 information reports, cause analysis reports, and expert interpretations were published.

-4. Experience and insights from the Air Pollution Control Program governance plans, and the collaborative innovation of organizational management and institutional mechanisms under the national socialist market economic system.
+4. Experience and insights from the air pollution Program

+The Air Pollution Program is a major practical exploration in the new national system of haze management.
+It involves the close integration of scientific research and management decision-making, the mutual promotion of scientific research and governance plans, and the collaborative innovation of organizational management and institutional mechanisms under the national socialist market economic system.
 This is an important attempt in China's ongoing war with air pollution, and it provides a valuable reference for national pollution-prevention efforts and the comprehensive promotion and construction of a sustainable civilization.